2014 Student Handbook, School of Architecture & Interior Design

 While The School of Architecture, Art & Design has a particular empha- sis in its religious tenets; it encourages an open discussion of values, ethics, and worldviews.
 Out of respect for the values and points of view which are normative to Andrews University, each student, staff, and faculty member should seek to understand and be in congruence with the Seventh-day Adventist cultural context.

 All students, staff, and faculty are expected to honor and respect one another.
 The School works to support the dignity of educational opportunity for all people.
-Prejudice in judgments, words, and actions are out of place in The School of Architecture, Art & Design and at Andrews University.
+Prejudice in judgments, words, and actions are out of place in The School of Architecture & Interior Design and at Andrews University.
 We are reminded that Christ's final prayer was centered on oneness, (John 16 and 17).
 We see tolerance as a privilege for all people and will work to serve one another, to value initiative, diligence, perceptiveness, and excellence in the pursuit of knowledge and good works.

 For further reflections on the Adventist faith and doctrine visit www.adventist.org